yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

 1. [10min] Socialize
 2. [30min] Small-group discussion and recap about:
   * Introduce the idea of "hidden curriculum" -- what kinds of barriers does it present?
   * What did you think of [How to make the most out of your Ph.D.](https://yanivyacoby.github.io/a-guide-to-your-phd/guide.html)?
-What are some actionabl takeaways?
+Connect the guide to the Ph.D.'s hidden curriculum.
 How can you support your peers?
   * What did you think of Beeler's model?
 Which stage are you in?
 What did you find valuable about it?
 And what did you criticize about it?
 3. [5min] Share what we find useful about Beeler's model:
   * That many Ph.D. students in fact feel it is generally reflective of their development as researcher throughout the whole Ph.D. (as opposed to just the first year)